RosDelgado/IntervalScaleClassification_Experimentation/README.md

 # Description
 ## From_png_to_dataframe.R
-script allows to load face files (.png) and transform then into a dataframe, with face pictures by row, with 32x32+1=1025 columns, the last one being "age", while the others are V1,..., V1024.The dataframe is save as "faces.grey.32.Rda".
+This script allows to load face files (.png) obtained from https://www.kaggle.com/datasets/frabbisw/facial-age and transform them into a dataframe, with 9,673 rows corresponding to face pictures, and 32x32+1=1025 columns, the last one being "age", while the others are the features V1,..., V1024.
+The dataframe is save as "faces.grey.32.Rda".

+## train_caret_rf.R
-The train_caret_rf.R script loads "faces.grey.32.Rda" and develops the experimental phase by tuning hyper-parameter mtry for random forest.
+This script loads "faces.grey.32.Rda" and develops the experimental phase explained in Section 5 of the paper, corresponding use the interval-scale metrics to tuning hyper-parameter mtry for random forest using the caret library.

+## tune_control_e1071_knn.R
-The tune_control_e1071_knn.R the same, with hyper-parameter k for k-nearest neighbors (knn).
+This script is similar to the previous one, but corresponds to tuning hyper-parameter k for k-nearest neighbors (knn) using e1071 library.

 # Requirements
+## General R libraries
 The following libraries are needed:

-From_png_to_dataframe.R uses: magick, stringr, mdatools, png, utils.
+magick, stringr, mdatools, png and utils (used by "From_png_to_dataframe.R")

-train_caret_rf.R uses: arules (for discretize function), and caret.

-tune_control_e1071_knn.R uses: arules (for discretize function), e1071 and class.

-The following scripts are needed:
+arules (used by "train_caret_rf.R" and "tune_control_e1071.R")

+caret (used by "train_caret_rf.R")

+e1071 and class (used by "tune_control_e1071.R")

+## Specific R scripts

-mat_square.R: converts any matrix in a square matrix with desired row/column labels, by adding zeros if needed.
+mat_square.R (introduced here): converts any matrix in a square matrix with desired row/column labels, by adding zeros if needed.

 From https://github.com/giuliabinotto/ IntervalScaleClassification

 MAE.R: computes MAE and normalized SMAE metrics.

 MAEintervals.R: computes MAE.int and SMAE.int metrics.

 # Authors
 Giulia Binotto & Rosario Delgado (Universitat Autònoma de Barcelona, Spain, 2024).